785172550/AMA/README.md

 # AMA
-ask me anything
+ask me anything in Issues

+I am in last of the SiChuan university and an intern in ShangHai now.
-I like to talk with others
+I like to talk with others.